Nicola S. Smith

 I obtained a Hons.
 B.Sc. with High Distinction from the University of Toronto in 2006, where I double majored in English and Zoology.
 In 2010, I received a M.Sc. in Zoology from the University of British Columbia while in 2020 I obtained a Ph.D. in Biology from Simon Fraser University.

 I have over 10 years of experience researching various aspects of biological invasions, coral reef ecology, and tropical fisheries.
 I have published several studies on the Indo-Pacific lionfish invasion of the Caribbean and on unreported fisheries catches, particularly as it pertains to recreational fishing in the Global South.
-I have received numerous awards, including the 2018 Bullitt Environmental Prize, a graduate scholarship from the Organization of American States, and a professional development grant from the Society for Conservation Biology, Latin America and Caribbean Section.
+I have received numerous awards, including a Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery grant, a NSERC Early Career Supplement, the 2018 Bullitt Environmental Prize, a graduate scholarship from the Organization of American States, and a professional development grant from the Society for Conservation Biology, Latin America and Caribbean Section.
 I have headed two Global Environment Facility/United Nations Environment Programme (GEF/UNEP) funded projects on marine invasive species in the Caribbean.

 About me image

-I am interested in both conceptual and applied approaches to marine invasions.
-Currently, I'm investigating the interactions between marine invasive species and climate change.
+I am interested in conceptual and applied approaches to marine invasions as well as climate change biology.
+Currently, I'm investigating the interaction between marine invasive species and climate change, and the effects of climate change on Caribbean coral reefs.

 Learn More